Kaspar T. Locher Summer Creative Scholarships

-Four $1800 scholarships to support independent work in creative writing, visual arts, theater, dance and music will be awarded again this year.
+The Kaspar T. Locher Summer Creative Scholarships provide $1800 to support independent work in creative writing, visual arts, theater, dance, and music.
 Recipients will present the results of their summer projects next fall.
-If your questions about the scholarship are not answered by the responses to the frequently asked questions below, contact Michael Knutson via email.

-Application materials, including letters of recommendation, must be submitted to Michael Knutson by Friday, March 30 at 6:00 pm.
+Application materials, including letters of recommendation, must be submitted by Wednesday, March 29th, 2023 at 12 PM noon.

 - A 500-750 word description of your proposed project and an additional 500 word statement on your previous work and experiences that has prepared you for carrying out this project.
-Submit the proposal and statement as a single PDF document to email@example.com.
+Submit the proposal and statement as a single PDF document.

 - At least two recommendations from persons, one of them a member of the Reed faculty, who can comment on the merits of your project and your ability to carry it out.
-These letters should also be sent via email to firstname.lastname@example.org with your name in the subject heading
+These letters should also be sent via email with your name in the subject heading.

 Frequently Asked Questions